-How to use the color palette tool for choropleth maps
+How to use the color palette tool

 As soon as we imported the data for our choropleth map and got to step 3: "Visualize" in the map creation process, Datawrapper lets us choose a color palette for our map: